-What Should You Come to Expect at Costa Di Mare:
+What You Should Come to Expect at Costa Di Mare

 The setting is elegant.
 The customer service is attentive yet not obtrusive.
 The atmosphere is romantic, luxurious and soothing.
 Imagine Jackie O on a sailboat.
 Picture that in your head and convert that class to a restaurant.
 Costa Di Mare just feels good.

-How’s The Food at Costa Di Mare?
+The Food at Costa Di Mare

 The elephant in the room is that former chef Paul Bartolotta is no longer in the kitchen.
 That is true, but you have to know that the staff at this gem of a restaurant is largely the same.
 As in they kept the people who had made it a real favorite for plenty after the chef left.
 The menu is relatively the same as they have tried to accommodate the loyalty that the Wynn brand commands by holding on to some favorite and popular dishes.
 So, expect Spaghetti with Lobster, Charcoal-Grilled Crustaceans, Linguine & Clams, Seafood Risotto, Whole Oven-Roasted Fish but prepare yourself for some new favorites.

-Make room on your palate for Chitarra Pasta with Sea Urchin & Crab, Cuttlefish-Ink Tagliatelle with Shrimp, Sun Dried Tomato & Spinach, Sea Scallops with Fennel Puree & Blood Orange Segments because the kitchen is about to convert you.
+Make room on your palate for Chitarra Pasta with Sea Urchin & Crab, Cuttlefish-Ink Tagliatelle with Shrimp, Sundried Tomato & Spinach, Sea Scallops with Fennel Puree & Blood Orange Segments because the kitchen is about to convert you.
 The quality of the ingredients is still the same.
 That bar was not lowered.
 The presentation and execution might have taken a bit more of a modern route but perhaps that is what was necessary.

-What you should try at Costa Di Mare:
+What You Should Try at Costa Di Mare

 - Spaghetti and Lobster.
 This is a dish that makes you weep with happiness as the tomato sauce practically makes the lobster dance on to your tongue.
-It is a classic and a must have if you are trying Costa for the first time.
+It is a classic and a must-have if you are trying Costa for the first time.